- Cargill in Tuscola, IL

 If a farmer feeds cattle, he can store piles of corn as silage, even if it has a high moisture content, as long as it has been cracked before storage.

 My motivation for this posting is two examples referring to ground storage within a day of each other.
+After a corn pile is made, it is covered with tarps (or plastic?)

 |Ken Bryan posted|